-- "Prohibited political action committee" means any person who receives contributions from one or more persons in order to make contributions to candidates but who does not meet the requirements of an approved political action committee or a small donor political action committee.
-"Prohibited political action committee" shall not include an organized political party as defined in Ark.
-Code Ann. § 7-1-101(16), the candidate's own campaign committee, or an exploratory committee.
-10 - (o) "Public office" means any office created by or under authority of the laws of the State of Arkansas, or of a subdivision thereof, that is filled by the voters, except a federal office.11 - (p) "Small donor political action committee" means any person who receives contributions from one or more individuals in order to make contributions to candidates; does not accept any contribution or cumulative contributions in excess of twenty-five dollars (\$25) from any individual in any calendar year; and has been registered with the Secretary of State pursuant to Ark.
-Code Ann. § 7-6-215 prior to making contributions to candidates.
-Small donor political action committee does not include political parties, the candidate's own campaign committee or an exploratory committee.12 - (q) "Surplus campaign funds" means any balance of campaign funds over expenses incurred as of the day of the election except for: - (A) Carryover funds; and - (B) Any funds required to reimburse the candidate for personal funds contributed to the campaign or to repay loans made by financial institutions to the candidate and applied to the campaign.13
+14 Ark.
+Code Ann. § 7-1-101(18), Ark.
+Code Ann. § 7-7-205.

+- (s) "Public office" means any office created by or under authority of the laws of the State of Arkansas, or of a subdivision thereof, that is filled by the voters, except a federal office.
+16 - (t) "Surplus campaign funds" means any balance of campaign funds over expenses incurred as of the day of the election except for: - (A) Carryover funds; and - (B) Any funds required to reimburse the candidate for personal funds contributed to the campaign or to repay loans made by financial institutions to the candidate and applied to the campaign.17